happycog/VMG-Chosen-Member/README.md

 It includes autocomplete capabilities and the friendly selection/listing of large numbers of users using a modified version of the [Chosen](http://harvesthq.github.com/chosen/) JavaScript plugin.

-**VMG Chosen Member** can be used alone, within Matrix, or within Low Variables.
+**VMG Chosen Member** can be used alone, within Matrix, Low Variables, and Better Workflow.

 Installation
 -------